Excuses, excuses… one of the most frustrating aspects of chasing unpaid invoices is dealing with the reasons some

 Some unscrupulous businesses delay payments to everyone to artificially inflate their available cashflow with interest-free “loans” taken from their supplier’s payments.
-Make sure your customers know that you won’t take late payment lying down and any loan they take from your funds will not be interest-free.
+Make sure your customers know that you won’t take late payments lying down and any loan they take from your funds will not be interest-free.

 If you suspect that a customer has genuine cashflow issues that are likely to be a regular or recurring problem, then you need to take steps to alleviate the issue.
 Consider securing full or part payment in advance or agree a staged payment arrangement to lessen the impact on your own cashflow.

-It is common for customers to withhold payment on the grounds that an invoice is wrong, or if they are unhappy with the goods or services supplied.
+It’s common for customers to withhold payment on the grounds that an invoice is wrong, or if they’re unhappy with the goods or services supplied.

 Good communication with clients is key so issues like these can be flagged up early and acted upon.
 As with the Systems Error advice, make a habit of contacting clients after an invoice has been sent to confirm if everything is ok.
-If there has been a mistake with the invoice, you can correct well in advance of the payment due date.
+If there’s been a mistake with the invoice, you can correct well in advance of the payment due date.

-If your client is unhappy with the services or goods you have provided, then early contact will give you the time to rectify any issues or agree another solution and still get paid promptly.
-It goes without saying that if your client has a query or issue then it is best to keep written records of any discussion or resolution, as you will need these in the event that no payment is made.
+If your client is unhappy with the services or goods you’ve provided, then early contact will give you the time to rectify any issues or agree another solution and still get paid promptly.
+It goes without saying that if your client has a query or issue then it is best to keep written records of any discussion or resolution, as you’ll need these in the event that no payment is made.

-These types of excuse range from the banal – the person who authorises payments is off sick or on holiday – to the catastrophic, such as fire or floods or a senior decision maker passing away.
+This range of late payment excuses ranges from the banal – the person who authorises payments is off sick or on holiday – to the catastrophic, such as fire or floods or a senior decision maker passing away.